 - PIN 2- Starter wire. (black/yellow on most or all DSM’s)

-- PIN 5- IG2: This wire powers your heater controls, AC controls, etc. (should be blue/black wire on 1G)
+- PIN 5- IG2: This wire powers your heater controls, AC controls, etc. (should be blue/black OR blue/red wire on 1G)

 - PIN 6- Accessory: This wire powers all other accessories in the vehicle like radio, windows, doors, etc. (blue wire in 1G)